Syllabus

 Minus 90 80 70 60

 What if your final course grade is 92.9?
 Should you email asking for an exception?
-No. While we understand that being close to a cutoff is frustrating, we cannot make individual exceptions.
-2 Cutoffs are indeed somewhat arbitrary, but that is simply a reality of a system that uses letter grades.
+No. While we understand that being close to a cutoff is frustrating, we cannot make individual exceptions.2 Cutoffs are indeed somewhat arbitrary, but that is simply a reality of a system that uses letter grades.
 Why not round?
 Because that simply lowers the arbitrary cutoff.
-With rounding, a student with a 92.4 will then be frustrated.
+With rounding, now a student with a 92.4 will be frustrated.
 One way or another, there is a cutoff.

-Because the vast majority of the course is autograded, the following policy mostly applies to Lab Reports.
-If you experience issues with an autograder, those issues should be brought to the course staff immediately.
+Because the vast majority of the course is autograded, the following policy mostly applies to lab reports and the final project.
+If you experience issues with an autograder, you must immediately notify the course staff.
 Information about how this applies to exams can be found in the Exam Policy document.

-If you feel an assignment was graded incorrectly, you have one week from the date you received a grade for the assignment to discuss it with the instructor.
-Do not bring grade disputes to any other course staff such as teaching assistants.
-Teaching assistants do not have authority to modify grades.
+If you feel an assignment was graded incorrectly, you have one week from the date you received a grade for the assignment to discuss it with the instructors.
+Do not bring grade disputes to any other course staff (e.g., teaching assistants.)
+Teaching assistants are not authorized to adjust grades.

-You may not simply ask for a re-grade.
-Instead, you must justify to the instructor why the grading was done incorrectly.
+You may not simply ask for a regrade.
+Instead, you must justify to the instructor why the grading was incorrect.
 By disputing any grading, you agree to allow the instructor to review the entire assessment in question for other errors missed during grading.
-Requests must be sent via email.
-3 Grade disputes over trivial points will likely be met with frustration.
-4
+Requests must be sent via email.3 Grade disputes over trivial points will likely be met with frustration.4

 Academic Integrity